-While we love the West Coast, Vancouver and surrounding area is the only city that we have explored with kids so far but Banff is on our bucketlist of places to visit in the next few years, so we reached out to local experts for some advice and tips on travelling in Banff National Park and the Best Things to do in Banff in Summer.
+While we love the West Coast, Vancouver and surrounding area is the only city that we have explored with kids so far but Banff is on our bucketlist of places to visit in the next few years, so we reached out to local experts for some advice and tips on travelling in Banff National Park and the Best Things to do in Banff with Kids.
 Learn more about The Best Places to Travel in Alberta with Kids!

 Celine and Dan Brewer are locals to the Canmore area, who share their love for the Rocky Mountains and Banff National Park through their blog Travel Banff Canada.
 With two kids in tow, they have become experts at finding the best places to visit in the Canadian Rockies and the surrounding area with kids.
 You can find them on Facebook and Instagram.